Sawbones (podcast): The Horrifying, Hilarious Road To Modern Medicine

 In June 2018, a book adaptation of the podcast was announced, under the title The Sawbones Book: The Horrifying, Hilarious Road To Modern Medicine.
 Published by Weldon Owen, the book became available in October 2018.
 The book showed up in the top 10 Audible bestsellers for the week ending April 5, 2019.
+The book was on the New York Times best sellers list in the science category for three weeks.
 The book was illustrated by Sydnee's sibling, Teylor Smirl.